 Pressurized irrigation users will have a meter installed in the City PI service box located on their property.
 Here is what can be expected when a meter is installed:

-- Crews from Hydro Vac Excavation will come in advance to clear out the meter box of debris and rocks.
+- Excavation: Crews from Hydro Vac Excavation will come to clear out the meter box of debris to prepare the site for installation.
 Depending on how your PI line was installed and the condition of the existing box, they may need to clear out additional space outside of the box as well.

-- Next, another crew from Hydro Vac Excavation will follow behind and install a meter within the existing PI service box on your property.
+- Installation: Hydro Vac crews will remove a section of pipe and install a new meter within the existing PI service box on your property.
 This may be the same day or on a later date than the excavation.
 The water is turned off only during the time it takes to install the meter, typically around 2 hours. *

-- Finally, City crews will come around to inspect the work and install the transponder to the lid of the box.
+- Inspection: City crews will come to inspect the work and install the transponder to the lid of the box.

-If the area around your box was disturbed, the crews will come back to restore the area as close as possible to preinstall conditions.
-While the entire meter installation process at your property may take several weeks, for most people your water will only be shut off for a few hours.
+*While the entire meter installation process at your property may take up to four weeks, for most people your water will only be shut off for a few hours.
 Some homes may have special circumstances that require additional impact to yard and/or time.
-Crews will try their best to minimize impact to resident.
+Crews will try their best to minimize the impact to residents.
 For those with atypical installation conditions, you will receive a notice from the city.